robotronik/Libopencm3_STM32F4_Guide/README.md

 8. Write `led_blink` using libopencm3

-	In libopencm3 operation on digital I/O are clear, set, toggle, get.
+	In libopencm3 operation on digital I/O are: clear, set, toggle, get.

 	We want to toggle LED state by calling the function